-We believe in training children about God’s ways from a tender age, and encourage them to practice what we preach in word and deed.
+We believe in training children about God’s ways from a tender age, and encouraging them to practice what we preach in word and deed.

-Practicing Christ love to all regardless of where they come from, age, gender or religion.
+Practicing Christ's love to all regardless of where they come from, age, gender or religion.

 To see an empowered woman and children protected from danger.

-As the Director, I run the organization on a day to day basis.
-I liaise with schools administrations, churches and government administration leaders on the ground to plan for different counseling sessions, meetings in schools and communities that address women issues and build Christian values in the lives of school children, teenage mothers and women leaders for a better society tomorrow.
+As the Director, I run the organization on a day-to-day basis.
+I liaise with schools administrations, churches and government administration leaders on the ground to plan for different counseling sessions, and meetings in schools and communities that address women's issues and build Christian values in the lives of school children, teenage mothers and women leaders for a better society tomorrow.

-We hold frequent one on one mentoring sessions with school girls to discuss issues they might be experiencing.
-We encourage such girls to lead a positive life and empower them to identify their talents which they can exploit for their benefits in the future.
+We hold frequent one-on-one mentoring sessions with school girls to discuss issues they might be experiencing.
+We encourage such girls to lead a positive life and empower them to identify their talents which they can exploit for their benefit in the future.

 Additionally, we plan for mentorship programs for women and maintain active contact with the girls and teenage mothers who have already completed the program to form support groups.
-Acomprehensive training program aimed at assistingrefugees through the process of obtaining knowledge on children rights and women rights.
+A comprehensive training program aimed at assisting refugees through the process of obtaining knowledge on children's rights and women's rights.

 How We are Run

 We have a board that manages the work.
-The board brings a breadth of experience from educational, charitable and business sectors.
+The board brings a breadth of experience from the educational, charitable, and business sectors.